Expressions of Quantity - ESL EFL Activities, Worksheets and Games

 ESL EFL Writing and Speaking Activity - Pre-intermediate - 40 Minutes

-In this imaginative teaching activity, students design and present their dream home using there is/are and prepositions of place.
-Students design their own dream home by answering questions and drawing a plan.
+In this imaginative teaching activity, students design and present their dream home using 'There is/are' and prepositions of place.
+Each student is handed a copy of the worksheet.
+Students design their own dream home by answering questions and drawing a plan on their worksheet.
 The questions use the form 'Is there...?' and 'How many...?'
-When the students have finished their designs, each student presents their dream home to the class using there is/are and prepositions of place.
+When the students have finished their designs, each student presents their dream home to the class using 'There is/are' and prepositions of place.
 The class then gives feedback on the designs they liked the best.

 My Dream Home.PDF Exclusive